 - Online learning platforms Udemy, egghead, GoRails, and Coursera also offer thousands of videos in a wide range of tech subjects.

 - Codecademy is one of the most popular coding programs online.
 They provide free courses on many different programming languages.
 They also offer membership options ranging from $20 to $40 per month for more course options and greater support.
 Learn more about Codecademy in our review.

 Codeworks is an online and in-person bootcamp for people who are looking to develop the necessary skills to land a job as a software engineer or a web developer from scratch.
 In addition to the course material, students receive assistance with the job search process, such as preparing for behavioral and technical interviews, building portfolios and resumes, negotiation, and more.

 The Pathrise program focuses on preparing our fellows to land the best possible job.
 Our mentors have years of experience on both sides of the hiring table and fellows receive 1-on-1 support on every component of the job search process, including resume and LinkedIn optimization, portfolio building, technical and behavioral interviewing, cold emailing and reverse recruiting strategies, and salary negotiation.

 Our program is flexible, requiring only 4 hours of group sessions per week and weekly 1-on-1 sessions with mentors as well as ad hoc sessions that can be scheduled as needed by fellows.
 All of our lessons are live, as well as recorded, so fellows can review previous material and keep learning.
-The Pathrise ISA is 9% of a fellow’s first-year salary and we never require upfront payments or deposits.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love and we never require upfront payments or deposits.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you are interested in working with our mentors to optimize your job search, join Pathrise.